devlopersabbir/hono-with-deno/README.md

 };
 ```

-9. Create a postgress database into the docker container
+9. Create a postgress database into the docker container & Schema creation using drizzle and postgres

 ```bash
 bash docker.sh
 ```

-10. Connect postgres database using hono
-11. Schema creation using drizzle and postgres
-12. Generate database using `drizzle-kit generate` and check the generated file
+11. Generate database using `drizzle-kit generate` and check the generated file

 ```bash
 deno run --node-modules-dir -A npm:drizzle-kit generate --config=drizzle.config.ts
 ```

-13. Migrate database using `drizzle-kit migrate`
+11. Migrate database using `drizzle-kit migrate`

 ```bash
   deno --env -A --node-modules-dir npm:drizzle-kit migrate --config=drizzle.config.ts
 ```

+14. Pool drizzle database connection
-14. Introducing about CRUD operation in hono web framewwork
+15. Introducing about CRUD operation in hono web framewwork
-15. Create a new post
+16. Create a new post
-16. Read all post from postgresql database
+17. Read all post from postgresql database
-17. Update a single post using `params id`
+18. Update a single post using `params id`
-18. Delete a single post using `params id`
+19. Delete a single post using `params id`
-19. Query single post by `quary params`
+20. Query single post by `quary params`
-20. Test our entire app
+21. Test our entire app
-21. Deploy Hono REST API
+22. Deploy Hono REST API